WarBringerLT/ZFG-MinecraftServerKiller/README.md

    - Offensive server filling, preventing real players from connecting
    - Custom Join Times (Recommended to keep interval_min and interval_max times different to randomise the traffic)
 - Sending Custom Packets to Server
-   - Filling console with crashing/error-ing messages
+   - Filling console with crashing/error-ing/annoying log messages
    - Create thousands of playerfiles in server /world/playerdata
    - UUID packet spammer ('login_spam', 'double_login' Modules) *Will produce Extremely large amounts of console-spam with UUID-resolver*) - Potentially dangerous as it with will increase disk-usage as all this spam will have to be logged.
 ALSO - minecraft servers unfortunately (by default) don't announce whom this traffic is coming from, so even trying to diagnose is difficult.
    - Potential use with Proxies / Proxy List is possible, (yet) here is not implemented.